EivindArvesen/workspace-browser/README.md

 Modern browsers generally have the ability to "remember" (reopen) windows and tabs from the previous session on launch.
 This approach can result in clutter, many open windows, and potentially performance issues.
 #####Task-based approach
-Saves a collection of tabs (and windows), reducing both visual clutter and CPU load.
+Saves a collection of tabs (and windows), reducing visual clutter as well as CPU load and RAM usage.
 Use of this approach also discourages multitasking - cognitive context switching is generally accepted to impede performance - and facilitates the widely used strategy of organizing related tasks in groups.

 ## Installation
 Binaries can be downloaded from the [releases](https://github.com/eivind88/raskolnikov/releases) page.